 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, using a "shelf" registration process.
 Under this shelf process, we may sell any combination of the securities described in this prospectus in one or more offerings up to a total dollar amount of \$45,000,000.
 We have provided to you in this prospectus a general description of the securities we may offer.
 Each time we sell securities under this shelf registration process, we will provide a prospectus supplement that will contain specific information about the terms of the offering.
 We may also add, update or change in the prospectus supplement or any "free writing prospectus" we may authorize to be delivered to you any of the information contained in this prospectus.
-To the extent there is a conflict between the information contained in this prospectus and the prospectus supplement or any free writing prospectus we may authorize to be delivered to you, you should rely on the information in the prospectus supplement or free writing prospectus, as the case may be, provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference in this prospectus or any prospectus supplement-the statement in the document having the later date modifies or supersedes the earlier statement.
+To the extent there is a conflict between the information contained in this prospectus supplement or free writing prospectus, as the case may be, provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date modifies or supersedes the earlier statement.
+This prospectus or any prospectus supplement-the statement in the document having the later date modifies or supersedes the earlier statement.
 This prospectus, together with the applicable prospectus supplements and any free writing prospectus we may authorize to be delivered to you, includes all material information relating to this offering.